Cerebral Palsy (CP)

 Ataxic Cerebral Palsy

-Athetoid cerebral palsy/dyskinetic cerebral palsy occurs in roughly 15% of CP cases.
+Athetoid/dyskinetic cerebral palsy occurs in roughly 15% of CP cases.
 This is the result of damage to the basal ganglia, the part of the brain responsible for regulating voluntary movements.
-In many cases, athetoid cerebral palsy can be caused by kernicterus (a condition where high bilirubin levels in a newborn go untreated, causing damage to the basal ganglia).
+In many cases, ADCP can be caused by kernicterus (a condition where high bilirubin levels in a newborn go untreated, causing damage to the basal ganglia).

-Athetoid cerebral palsy causes a combination of hypertonia, hypotonia and involuntary motions.
-Children with athetoid cerebral palsy have trouble holding themselves in an upright, steady position for sitting or walking.
-For some children with athetoid cerebral palsy, it takes a lot of work and concentration to get their hands to a certain spot (like scratching their nose or reaching for a cup).
+Athetoid/dyskinetic cerebral palsy causes a combination of hypertonia, hypotonia, and involuntary motions.
+Children with ADCP have trouble holding themselves in an upright, steady position for sitting or walking.
+For some children with ADCP, it takes a lot of work and concentration to get their hands to a certain spot (like scratching their nose or reaching for a cup).
 Mixed muscle tone and difficulty with maintaining posture can make holding onto objects difficult, especially small ones requiring fine motor control (such as a toothbrush or pencil).

-Dyskinetic cerebral palsy is further characterized into three subgroups based on the nature of the dyskinetic movements:
+Athetoid/dyskinetic cerebral palsy is further characterized into three subgroups based on the nature of the movements:

 - Dystonia (dystonic cerebral palsy): Involuntary muscular contractions that cause repetitive twisting motions, postural abnormalities and painful movement.

-- Athetosis: Abnormal muscle contractions that cause slow, involuntary slow writhing movements.
+- Athetosis: Abnormal muscle contractions that cause slow, involuntary writhing movements.

 - Chorea: Irregular, unpredictable jerking movements.
 When chorea occurs in conjunction with athetosis, it is known as choreoathetosis.